ruvnet/SynthLang/proxy/README.md

 There’s also a built-in benchmarking tool that I use to test and optimize the system against different models and application types, it’s all integrated, fast, and easy to use.

 This is SynthLang Proxy.

-## Introduction

-SynthLang Proxy is an advanced, high-performance middleware solution designed to optimize interactions with Large Language Models (LLMs).
-It serves as an intelligent layer between your applications and LLM providers, offering significant performance improvements, cost reductions, and enhanced capabilities beyond what standard LLM APIs provide.

-By integrating SynthLang's proprietary prompt compression technology with semantic caching, robust security features, and an extensible agent framework, this proxy transforms how developers and organizations interact with AI language models.

 ## CLI Tool